xfqwdsj/xfqwdsj.github.io/source/tags-preview/index.md

     **You are in danger.**
 {% endmessage %}

-{% message color:danger icon:info-circle %}
+{% message color:primary icon:info-circle %}
     **You are in danger.**
 {% endmessage %}